SruthiKorembathe/CICDImplementation/Template-REST-API.md

    If your REST API does not have groupings of related endpoints, then this does not make sense; however, for more complex APIs, you may want to group endpoints together in the documentation.
-- Decide if you want higher-level explanatory sections such as those on versioning to be in another page, or perhaps these are not relevant.
+- Decide if you want higher-level explanatory sections&mdash;such as those on versioning&mdash;to be in another page, or perhaps these are not relevant.
-   An example is explanatory materials that help your delivery team or API consumers understand your decisions on your API.
+   An example is explanatory materials that help your delivery team or API consumers understand your decisions for your API.

 Throughout the template, I'll call out _notes_ and _tips_ like this: